-Selecting the best food for your dog can be stressful and time-consuming.
+Selecting the best food for your dog can be confusing and time-consuming.
 What kind of food should you get — Kibble?
 Raw?
 Wet?
 Following that, you have to sort through hundreds of brands, and unfortunately, unless you know how to read a pet food label, packaging won't be much help in making your decision.
 That's why we've put together this crash course with four key things to do when looking at pet food labels:

 Look at the order of ingredients.

 Learning how to analyze the ingredient list and determining the quality of a product by reading the label can be extremely helpful for owners trying to purchase only the best for their dog.
 We know the power that pet food can have on a dog's life, both now and in the long-term, which is why we think all parents should learn about these four steps.

 Just like human food, pet food labels list the most prominent ingredients first.
 So, if you see “chicken broth” as the first ingredient and “chicken” listed later in the list, you should know that the product is primarily made up of broth.
 Look for foods that list a quality meat source first, as dogs need a lot of protein to maintain a healthy and active lifestyle.

 As you scan the ingredient list, note whether any foods seem to be mentioned multiple times throughout -- they may be called something different each time, such as corn, corn meal, etc. Manufacturers do this so that they are able to list protein as the first ingredient, when in reality, there is likely more corn than anything else.
 This is one of the most important things to look out for!

 If a label lists a handful of ingredients that you know, followed by a longer list of words you can't pronounce, that product is probably not of the highest quality.
 Take it a step further and search one of those ingredients online -- you'll probably find that it's not the best for your pooch.